Forgiveness After a Bipolar Diagnosis: My Healing Story

 Looking Ahead: Part 2 Is Coming Soon

 This is just the beginning.
-In Part 2 of the Healing Story Series, we’ll explore how self-forgiveness deepens through support systems, healthy routines, and building emotional safety.
-We’ll talk about what it’s like to live with Bipolar II, not just survive it, and how to stop apologizing for being human.
+In Part 2 of the Healing Story Series, I’ll share how support systems, therapy, and gentle routines helped deepen my self-forgiveness.
+We’ll talk about what it’s like to live with Bipolar II—not just survive it—and how to stop apologizing for being human.

 Your Turn: What Do You Need to Forgive Yourself For?